Police accused of ‘breaking law’ to target sex workers with ‘bullying tactics’

 Discussing her own dealings with police, Sarah said in half of her encounters over two decades, officers were aggressive and intimidating.

-“I have seen both sides,” Sarah added.
+“I have seen both sides,” she added.
 “Once, police smashed the door down, there were 20 of them.

 “They can use bullying and intimidating tactics to scare you.
-They like to have the power, especially if they know the girl is scared then they have the upper hand.”
+They like to have the power, especially if they know the girl is scared, then they have the upper hand.”

 Ms Adams told The Independent she believed officers were ramping up raids and unjustly adopting increasingly hostile tactics in the wake of modern slavery legislation introduced in 2015.